Hybrid Course Development Program

-For this initiative, hybrid courses will be scheduled into a Fall 2017 standard, twice per week, 75-minute time block.
-Preference will be given to faculty who will teach 2 sections of the same course during a single time block during Fall 2017.
+For this initiative, hybrid courses will be scheduled into a Spring 2018 standard, twice per week, 75-minute time block.
+Preference will be given to faculty who will teach 2 sections of the same course during a single time block during Spring 2018.
 Faculty will alternate meeting face-to-face with each section once a week, while students complete online components during the second meeting time in that week.
 (See below for example.)
-Hybrid courses developed through this initiative will have priority scheduling for the primetime teaching block (9:00 am - 3:00 pm) during the Fall 2017 semester.
+Hybrid courses developed through this initiative will have priority scheduling for the primetime teaching block (9:00 am - 3:00 pm) during the Spring 2018 semester.

 Faculty Support and Benefits

-Participating faculty will receive in-person, and online professional development, primetime priority scheduling in Fall 2017, accessibility and technical assistance, stipend, and learning material grant.
+Participating faculty will receive in-person, and online professional development, primetime priority scheduling in Spring 2018, accessibility and technical assistance, stipend, and learning material grant.